kyma-project/btp-manager/docs/user/03-22-namespace-based-mapping.md

       tokenurl: {AUTH_URL}
       tokenurlsuffix: "/oauth/token"
     ```
-4. To create the Secret, run:
+6. To create the Secret, run:

     ```
     kubectl create -f ./btp-access-credentials-secret.yaml
-    ```

-5. To verify if your Secret has been successfully created, run:

-    ```
-    kubectl get secret -n kyma-system {NAMESPACE_NAME}-sap-btp-service-operator
     ```

    You can see the status `Created`.